SkoolNotes/Taproot/2020HIST201/_KBe21hist201floRevolutionInChina.md

 ### father was a prosperous peasant, but mao rebelled early

 ### believed revolution was violent and peasants needed to use force to overthrow landlords

+## after Chaing seized control, he massacared communists in Shanghai in 1927